cklim83/test_md/03_rb130_rb139/closure.md

                                         # => nil
 ```

-Typically, we use `File::open` to open a file and have to **manually close** it to release system resources used by `my_file`.
+When we use `File::open` to open a file, we have to **manually close** it to release system resources.
 ```ruby
 my_file = File.open("some_file.txt", "w+")          # creates a file called "some_file.txt" with write/read permissions
 # write to this file using my_file.write
 my_file.close
 ```

-`File::open` can also take a block and **automatically close** the file after block is executed.
-This happens because the method implementator of `File::open` will open the file, yields to the block, then close the file.
+`File::open` can also take a block, then **automatically close** the file after block execution.
+This happens because the method implementator of `File::open` have designed it to open the file, yield to supplied block, then close the file.
 ```ruby
 File.open("some_file.txt", "w+") do |file|
   # write to this file using file.write